 In Europe, where payments cross national borders regularly, countries have adopted a standard format for account information, the International Bank Account Number.
 Each IBAN begins with a two-letter country code, such as FR for France or BE for Belgium, followed by two "check digits" that are used to validate the account.
 Those characters are followed by as many as 30 digits that identify the specific bank and account.
 Each country decides for itself how many digits it will use and what those digits indicate.
 The country code then tells you how to interpret the digits.

-Most countries in Europe use IBAN, and the format has spread to several other nations: Israel, Kazakhstan, Kuwait, Lebanon, Mauritius, Saudi Arabia and Tunisia.
-Most of the world's countries, including the United States, do not participate in the IBAN system, although the format is designed to allow global implementation.
+Most countries in Europe use IBAN format, and the format has spread to several other nations: Israel, Kazakhstan, Kuwait, Lebanon, Mauritius, Saudi Arabia and Tunisia.
+There are, however, many of the world's countries, including the United States, that do not participate in the IBAN system, although the format is designed to allow global implementation.

 Although a country may not participate in the IBAN system, banks in non-IBAN countries are still able to transact with countries that do use IBAN.
 In order to initiate an international transfer, you will need the recipient's information including the account type, an IBAN and the receiving bank's bank identifier code (BIC) or Society for Worldwide Interbank Financial Transactions (SWIFT) code.
 The BIC or SWIFT code is much like a routing number in the US and specifies which bank is to receive the transfer.
 If you're unsure how to initiate an international transfer from the US, call your bank's customer service number or visit a local branch for assistance.